MosesGakuhi1857/neighbourhod/README.md

 This is a Django web application that allows users to be in the loop about everything happening in your neighborhood.

-They can get the contact information of different handyman to meeting announcements or even alerts.

 ## Author